BYTE-RETZ/ThreatMatrix/01-pastebin-dumpsite-blog.md

 ### Why Pastebin is used by hackers??

 A small group of computer geeks could just get into systems of organisation with some pwning knowledge.
-The motive of these hackers varied at a large scale.
+The motive of these threat actors varied at a large scale.
 Some wanted to exfiltrate the data to sell it on darkweb, some wanted to hold their data for ransom, some wanted to mess with organisations for fame, some just wanted to test their skills.
 Just like Jonathan James, the 15 year old kid who hacked into Pentagon in 1999.He found systems running with default configurations, weak administrative passwords, or unpatched software flaws that allowed him remote login capabilities.

 Hackers who tried selling the data on different forums, be it surface web or darkweb, and failed, they chose to dump the stolen data on surface web.
 Some directly pasted the data into pastebin.
 This contained: